mannabri/ionic-react-admob-example/README.md

 # Content

-1. Project Setup
+1. Ionic Project Setup
+2. AdMob plugin Setup
-2. Banner Ad
+3. Banner Ad
-3. Interstitial Ad
+4. Interstitial Ad
+5. Reward Video

-# 1. Project Setup
+# 1. Ionic Project Setup

 Create a new Ionic project and check if it runs in the browser.